+

 Desegregation and the Courts

-Young scholars investigate Judge Garrity's ruling in the Boston bussing dilemma.
-In this desegregation instructional activity, students view segments of "Eyes on the Prize" and examine the role that courts played in desegreration.
-Young...
+Students investigate Judge Garrity's ruling in the Boston bussing dilemma.
+For this desegregation lesson, students view segments of "Eyes on the Prize" and examine the role that courts played in desegreration.
+Students also...

 Curated OER